cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Introduction {#intro}

-Password authentication is ubiquitious in many applications.
+Password authentication is ubiquitous in many applications.
 In a common implementation, a client authenticates to a server by sending its client ID and password to the server over a secure connection.
 This makes the password vulnerable to server mishandling, including accidentally